 If you are arrested, the officer may request a breath, blood or urine test.
-The choice is the officer's.
+The choice of which to have given to you is the officer's.
 The officer will inform you that you are considered to have consented to the chosen test, that failure to submit to the test will result in revocation of your license and that you may have a test of your choice at your expense in addition to the one required by the officer.